danielsaidi/Sheeeeeeeeet/README.md

 ## Demo App

-This repository contains a demo app that demonstrates different types of menu and menu items.
-It lets you present menus as action sheets and context menus and also shows you how to create menu and menu item subclasses, how to customize menu appearances etc.

-To test the demo app, just open and run the `Sheeeeeeeeet.xcodeproj` Xcode project.
+This repository contains a demo app that demonstrates different menus and menu items, including subclassing and appearance adjustments.
+To try it out, open and run the `Sheeeeeeeeet.xcodeproj` project.

 ## Contact me